Interregional Cooperation

 Current Topics

-How do youth committees work in Germany, Poland, and England?
+How do youth councils work in Germany, Poland, and England?
 What similarities and differences exist, and what can we learn from each other?
-Seven young people aged 15 to 18 from the Ruhrgebiet, the Metropolis GZM in Poland, and the District Durham in England discussed this topic.
-The young people and their mentors plan to continue the exchange through further digital meetings in the future.
+In June 2025, youth councillors aged 15 to 18 from the Ruhrgebiet, the Metropolis GZM in Poland, and District Durham in England discussed these questions.
+The youngsters and their mentors plan to continue the exchange through further digital meetings in the future, thus fostering a mutual understanding for their work.

 Revitalisation of brownfields